Langerholc opioids, human-trafficking bills signed into law by governor

 Senate Bill 81 will permit the state to call expert witnesses in cases involving human trafficking and domestic violence in order to help explain an alleged victim’s behavior.

-“It will allow their testimony to be accepted as an expert,” Langerholc, a former prosecutor with the Cambria County Office of the District Attorney, said.
+“It will allow their testimony to be accepted as an expert,” said Langerholc, a former prosecutor with the Cambria County District Attorney’s Office.
 “They were allowed to testify, but not really qualify as an expert before.”

 Both bills unanimously passed the General Assembly.